October 2022

 It also specifically mandates “protection from attack on [the] person, freedom or dignity [reputation]”, thus including defamation, against any IGO or Foreign Official (UK Internationally Protected Persons Act (1978), Section 1(5)(b)).

-Additional crimes are committed when acts or threats of defamation against an Official are in retaliation for one defending State institutions or other Officials, or are made in cooperation with others:
+Additional crimes are committed when acts or threats of defamation are made in retaliation for one defending the targeted institution or professionals, or are made in cooperation with others:

 Threats or harassment by defamation, in “retaliation” for the target asserting lawful rights and authorities, constitutes a separate felony crime of “Victim or Witness Intimidation” (1998 Declaration on Right to Protect Human Rights, Article 12.2; 1985 Declaration of Justice for Abuse of Power, Article 6(d)), punishable by up to an additional 10 years imprisonment (18 USC 1513(e)).